IGross2022/UDACITY_DS_Project1_Blog/index.md

 # 2. In which areas are the most accomodations located? (neighbourhood)

+For people who are traveling, it might be of interest to know where the most accommodations are located.

+This might be an indicator of the most attractive neighborhoods.
+On the other hand, it might be easier to find a place to stay in an area with a high number of accommodation options.

+It has been realized that the most accommodations are in Capitol Hill (21.3%), followed by Ballard (12.9%), Belltown (12.4%), Minor (11.6%), and Queen Anne (11.3%).

+The proportion of remaining neighborhoods (Fircrest, Wallingford, University District, and First Hill) is below 10% and does not provide as many options as the others.

 ![Picture2](distribution_of_accomodations.png)

 # 3. Which accomodations have the best review_scores and how do they go together with bookings?